Search Results - Euripides

 Euripides

-Euripides; , .}} () was a tragedian of classical Athens.
+Euripides (; , ; ) was a Greek tragedian of classical Athens.
 Along with Aeschylus and Sophocles, he is one of the three ancient Greek tragedians for whom any plays have survived in full.
 Some ancient scholars attributed ninety-five plays to him, but the ''Suda'' says it was ninety-two at most.
-Of these, eighteen or nineteen have survived more or less complete (''Rhesus'' is suspect).
-There are many fragments (some substantial) of most of his other plays.
-More of his plays have survived intact than those of Aeschylus and Sophocles together, partly because his popularity grew as theirs declinedhe became, in the Hellenistic Age, a cornerstone of ancient literary education, along with Homer, Demosthenes, and Menander.Euripides is identified with theatrical innovations that have profoundly influenced drama down to modern times, especially in the representation of traditional, mythical heroes as ordinary people in extraordinary circumstances.
+Nineteen plays attributed to Euripides have survived more or less complete, although one of these (''Rhesus'') is often considered not to be genuinely his work.
+Many fragments (some of them substantial) survive from most of his other plays.
+More of his plays have survived intact than those of Aeschylus and Sophocles together, partly because his popularity grew as theirs declined: he became, in the Hellenistic Age, a cornerstone of ancient literary education, along with Homer, Demosthenes, and Menander.Euripides is identified with theatrical innovations that have profoundly influenced drama down to modern times, especially in the representation of traditional, mythical heroes as ordinary people in extraordinary circumstances.
 This new approach led him to pioneer developments that later writers adapted to comedy, some of which are characteristic of romance.
-He also became "the most tragic of poets", focusing on the inner lives and motives of his characters in a way previously unknown.
-He was "the creator of ... that cage which is the theatre of Shakespeare's ''Othello'', Racine's ''Phèdre'', of Ibsen and Strindberg," in which "imprisoned men and women destroy each other by the intensity of their loves and hates".
+He was referred to by Aristotle as "the most tragic of poets", probably in reference to a perceived preference for unhappy endings, but Aristotle's remark is seen by Bernard Knox as having wider relevance, since "in his representation of human suffering Euripides pushes to the limits of what an audience can stand; some of his scenes are almost unbearable."
+Focusing on the inner lives and motives of his characters in a way previously unknown, Euripides was "the creator of ... that cage which is the theatre of Shakespeare's ''Othello'', Racine's ''Phèdre'', of Ibsen and Strindberg," in which "imprisoned men and women destroy each other by the intensity of their loves and hates".
 But he was also the literary ancestor of comic dramatists as diverse as Menander and George Bernard Shaw.

-His contemporaries associated him with Socrates as a leader of a decadent intellectualism.
+Known among the writers of classical Athens for his unparalleled sympathy towards all victims of society, including women, slaves or strangers, his contemporaries associated him with Socrates as a leader of a decadent intellectualism.
 Both were frequently lampooned by comic poets such as Aristophanes.
 Socrates was eventually put on trial and executed as a corrupting influence.
 Ancient biographies hold that Euripides chose a voluntary exile in old age, dying in Macedonia, but recent scholarship casts doubt on these sources.
 Provided by Wikipedia

-Showing 1 - 20 results of 42 for search 'Euripides', query time: 0.02s
+- Showing 1 - 20 results of 42

 -